Coco Bryce and Rave Report: Jewish Junglists

 I've since learned more deeply about the systematic oppression and murder of the Palestinian people.
 I’ve been on a process of unlearning lifelong indoctrination, having growing up in a religious household with personal connections to Israel.
 I've also experienced and witnessed more antisemitism than ever.
 As a Jew, I can tell you that the way it's affected/divided/silenced Jewish families and generations more than ever before is beyond heart breaking.
 Being Jewish is the most confusing it's ever been.

-In this interview, which I wrote up in the summer, Jungle legend Coco Bryce and I share how we use our art to celebrate and express our culture, and our experiences of antisemitism.
+In this interview which I wrote up in the summer of 2023, Jungle legend Coco Bryce and I share how we use our art to celebrate and express our culture, and our experiences of antisemitism.
 Coco Bryce doesn't use social media but is happy for this to be re-shared.
 Sending love and humanity to you all!

 Rave Report is for the culture - but what about my own?